 Summer Playground Program

 The Town of Whitby is happy to announce that we will once again be offering Free Playground Programs throughout Whitby.
-This year the Summer Playground Program is being sponsored by RBC, Canadian Tire Jumpstart, Community Connection and CAPREIT.
+This year the Summer Playground Program is being sponsored by Canadian Tire Jumpstart, Community Connection and CAPREIT.
 The program will be offered at 8 different parks, 5 days a week, for 2 sessions.
 The program will run at 4 local parks in the morning from 9:00 a.m. - 12:00 p.m. and 4 different local parks in the afternoon from 1:00 p.m. - 4:00 p.m.
-Whitby residents aged 5-12 years are permitted to register at one park location per session, due to the growing demand for the program.
+Whitby residents aged 5-12 years are permitted to register for two weeks per summer, due to the growing demand for the program.
 Registrants may attend program on a "come and go as you please" basis.

 Program will not run on statutory holidays and may be cancelled due to inclement weather and extreme heat.

 Morning Locations - 9:00 a.m. - 12:00 p.m.

 - Pringle Creek Park

 Afternoon Locations - 1:00 p.m. - 4:00 p.m.